gem-coop/governance/Gem.coop-Governance.md

 1. All members of the PLC will be “billing managers” and "moderators" of the GitHub organisation and any related resources (e.g. Bundler Slack where possible).

+1. Any member may refer any financial questions, AGM questions or code of conduct violations to the PLC.
+All technical matters must instead be referred to the Project Leader and technical disputes to the TSC.
+Members will make a good faith effort to resolve any disputes with compromise prior to referral to the PLC, Project Leader or TSC.

 ## 3.1.
 Meetings of the Project Leadership Committee

 1. All members of the PLC must meet at the AGM at least once per year.
 This will ideally be in person, or, alternatively, on a synchronous video call.
 For accessibility a synchronous text chat option should be available.